Is Fake Leather the answer for the environment?

 Although fake leather is animal-friendly, is it eco-friendly?

-Industries use plastic, which is made from the non-renewable petroleum, to produce PVC or PU, the two most common kinds of fake leather.
+Industries use plastic, which is made from non-renewable petroleum, to produce PVC or PU, the two most common kinds of fake leather.
 To transform the oil into the synthetic material, they must use toxic chemicals.
 The result is a non-bio-degradable fabric which leaves a large footprint.
 Genuine leather is more sustainable because it is a by-product of the meat industry.

 Real leather is stronger than fake leather, hence more durable.
 A genuine leather jacket, for instance, will last a life-long while PVC and PU are easily flaked, torn and damaged; you will hardly be able to wear a synthetic leather jacket for longer than one season.